Rational cohomology of toric diagrams: EMSS and MVSS

 \begin{corollary} Suppose that the sheaf~$H^{*}(BS)$ is acyclic.
 Then

-and BKSS and EMSS for~$D$ are isomorphic from the second pages up to a linear change of indices.
-In particular, EMSS for~$D$ collapses at the second page. \end{corollary} \begin{proof} By Theorem~\ref{thm:btoric}, the BKSS for the diagram~$BS$ collapses.
+and MVSS and EMSS for~$D$ are isomorphic from the second pages up to a linear change of indices. \end{corollary} \begin{proof} By Theorem~\ref{thm:btoric}, the MVSS for the diagram~$BS$ collapses.
 By the acyclicity assumption this implies the isomorphism